COVID-19 Updates for Doctoral Students

 - The ELI will evaluate the student's English skills and determine if the student is qualified to extend the exam results or is required to retake the exam.
 It is the student's responsibility to contact the ELI to maintain valid exam results.

 The DPE is an oral exam that provides an early assessment of the feasibility of a student's proposed research topic for his/her dissertation.
 In particular, the exam is intended to assess the suitability of the topic and the student's academic background for carrying out the proposed research.
 The exam is administered by a student's Dissertation Committee.
-It is strongly recommended that this is taken within one year of RFE completion.
+The DPE should be completed within one year of passing the RFE.

 The Dissertation Committee

 Students will assemble their dissertation committee prior to taking the DPE.
 The Dissertation Committee oversees the student's research outcomes.
 Through the dissertation proposal exam, committee meetings, and the thesis defense, the committee tracks the student’s progress and provides feedback and guidance.
 At each of these meetings, the student presents his research and responds to the committee members’ questions.
 The purpose of the committee is to provide an outside perspective on the student’s research, helping the student to structure his/her work and identify opportunities.
 The committee is responsible for approving the student’s research plan via the DPE and signing off on the final dissertation and defense.

 Dissertation Committee Requirements:

 A committee must have a minimum of 4 members: